iolab-uniud/easylocal/README.md

 In general, to avoid mixing temporary CMake files with the project sources, it is advised to create a dedicated `build` subdirectory where all the building activities happen.

 ## Citing EasyLocal++

-We have invested a lot of time and effort in creating EasyLocal++, if you find this software useful and if you use it for research purposes we would be grateful if you can cite EasyLocal++ in your publications.
+We have invested a lot of time and effort in creating EasyLocal++; if you find this software useful and if you use it for research purposes, we would be grateful if you could cite EasyLocal++ in your publications.

 The reference papers about EasyLocal++ are: